Home Culture in Vancouver National Indigenous Peoples Day in Vancouver and the Lower Mainland

 National Indigenous Peoples Day in Mission

-This year’s National Indigenous Peoples Day celebrations happened on June 20th.
-They were hosted by the Mission Friendship Centre Society.
-The activities ran from 11:00 am until 3:00 pm at Fraser River Heritage Park.
-Admission to the event was free and there were interactive activities, artisan vendors, live entertainment and more.
+This year’s National Indigenous Peoples Day celebrations happen on June 19th.
+They are hosted by the Mission Friendship Centre Society.
+The activities run from 11:00 am until 3:00 pm at Fraser River Heritage Park.
+Admission to the event is free and there are interactive activities, artisan vendors, live entertainment and more.

 Visit the Mission Friendship Centre Society‘s website for more information about this event.